chelseamorais/TaskManager/Readme.md

-# Calendar App
+# Task Manager Website

-The Calendar App is a web application that allows users to view and manage tasks within a calendar interface.
+The Task Manager is a web application that allows users to view and manage tasks within a calendar interface.
 It provides a convenient way to track and organize tasks on specific dates.

 ## Features